 Your Options When You Miss A PPSR Renewal

 Missed a PPSR renewal? (not if you use Access PPSR!)
 We're regularly asked what to do when a PPSR renewal has been missed.
 There is no ideal solution we're afraid.
 They all come with drawbacks.
 The best option depends on the type of security(finance, hire or sale), your exposure, the customer risk assessment and, commercially, whether the grantor is a key customer.
 In this article we'll cover three general options to consider (for informational purposes only, Access Intell is not a law firm and are therefore unable to provide legal advice).
 This article only applies to the supply of goods on credit subject to retention of title terms.
 Action beyond the scope of this article is needed to restore security for long term rental or hire of equipment(PPS Leases) or asset financing.
 We have several referral partners that can provide legal advice.
-We would recommend speaking to Cronin Miller Litigation Lawyers, LawyersAU, Oakbridge Lawyers, Patane Lawyers or Results Legal if you have a specific issue to address.
+We would recommend speaking to Cronin Miller Litigation Lawyers, LawyersAU, Oakbridge Lawyers, Patane Lawyers, Results Legal or Turks Legal if you have a specific issue to address.

 The PPS Register